huynguy-db/arcion-docs/content/docs/sources/source-setup/Postgresql.md

 ## III.
 Set up connection configuration

-Specify our Redis connection details to Replicant with a connection configuration file.
+Specify the connection details to Replicant with a connection configuration file.
 You can find a sample connection configuration file `postgresql.yaml` in the `$REPLICANT_HOME/conf/conn` directory.

 You can store your connection credentials in a secrets management service and tell Replicant to retrieve the credentials.
 For more information, see [Secrets management]({{< ref "docs/security/secrets-management" >}}).